New Mexico Might Just Be the Trippiest State in the U.S.

-I did not expect that a park with 1/10 of the annual visitors to Yellowstone could become my all-time favourite national park -- but it did.
-Carlsbad Caverns is a 73-square-mile network of more than 100 massive caves that seem to go on forever.
-In the Big Room, stunning stalactites drip from the tall ceiling and fat stalagmite mounds reminiscent of Jabba the Hutt rise from the cave's floor.
-It’s certainly worth grabbing a seat at the amphitheatre at the mouth of the cave to witness a blur of thousands of bats flood from the cave for their evening meal at 6pm or when they return to the cave between 4am and 6am.
-MORE: These are the most beautiful caves in the US
+Despite getting a tenth of the annual visitors that Yellowstone sees, Carlsbad Caverns is one of the most engaging national parks in the country—a 73-square-mile network of more than 100 massive caves that seem to go on forever.
+In the "Big Room," stunning stalactites drip from the tall ceiling, and fat stalagmite mounds reminiscent of Jabba the Hutt rise from the cave's floor.
+Grab a seat at the amphitheater at the mouth of the cave to witness a blur of thousands of bats emerge for their evening meal at 6pm (or return from the feast around 6am).

 Acoma Sky City